TheMisterOdd/Breeze/README.md

-# Leiva, the definitive low-level programming language
+# Breeze, the definitive low-level programming language
 ## Download & Installation
 There are not actual releases, since this language is a prototype.

-## How Leiva works
+## How Breeze works
-Leiva is written primary in C and the leiva's source code is translated into C and compiled with [gcc](https://github.com/gcc-mirror/gcc) (might port to LLVM in the future).
-This gives Leiva a powerful typed and the speed and the low-level of C.
+Breeze is written primary in C and the Breeze's source code is translated into C and compiled with [gcc](https://github.com/gcc-mirror/gcc) (might port to LLVM in the future).
+This gives Breeze a powerful typed and the speed and the low-level of C.

-Leiva is strongly influenced by Go and C (but mostly Go).
+Breeze is strongly influenced by Go and C (but mostly Go).
 But you'll ask...
 If is based in Go, why you don't use Go instead?

 **various reasons:**
 * Go only allows, manual memory allocation, but no deallocation.
-My language is focus on embedded systems, so I also want manual deallocation of memory while keeping simple the development.
+Breeze is focus on embedded systems, so I also want manual deallocation of memory while keeping simple the development.

 * Make it more simple by removing not needed keywords such as ```var``` for defining variables.
-Variable creating would look like this ```t Type``` instead of ```var t Type```
+Variable creation would look like this ```t Type``` instead of ```var t Type```

 * Improve performamce by using GCC as the backend of the compiler.
 Also promoting the use of optimization flags: `-O2`, `-Os`, `-s`... for better optimized code than, Go's.